home-assistant/home-assistant.io/source/_components/brunt.markdown

 {% endconfiguration %}

 <p class='note warning'>
-This component is not affiliated with Brunt and retrieves data from the endpoints of the mobile application.
+This integration is not affiliated with Brunt and retrieves data from the endpoints of the mobile application.
 Use at your own risk.
 </p>